Asia (band): 1985–1991: Astra, breakup and new lineups

 Asia returned to the studio in 1990 with Downes, Toto guitarist Steve Lukather and other studio musicians and released Then & Now (August 1990), a best-of with four new tracks.
 "Days Like These" from the disc received substantial airplay during the summer of 1990 on AOR radio stations and re-sparked some interest in the band.
-Pat Thrall joined Downes, Palmer and Wetton on tour and they performed classic material, including King Crimson and U.K. songs.
+Lukather later revealed that Wetton had asked him to join the band, but he had obligations with Toto who at that time had recently come off of a short hiatus.
+Lukather later contributed to Wetton's solo album Battle Lines in 1994.
+Instead, Pat Thrall joined Downes, Palmer and Wetton on tour and they performed classic material, including King Crimson and U.K. songs.

 The band toured the former Soviet Union in November 1990 to play in front of 20,000 fans on two sold-out nights.
 "Days Like These" charted in the United States at No. 64 in 1990 and No. 2 on the United States Album Rock Tracks chart.
-A video was planned, but scrapped when various problems hampered the single's chance at the Top 40.
+But a U.S. tour was scrapped when various problems hampered the single's chance at the Top 40.
 Asia received the RIAA Gold album award for Then and Now years later, but initially the album did not reach the Top 100.
 A DVD and CD are available of the Asia concerts in the USSR (featuring a bonus studio track, "Kari-Anne" recorded by the 1987 Wetton-Downes-Gorham-Sturgis lineup and with Francis Dunnery contributing a guitar solo).
 Wetton left the group in April 1991 after a South American tour, discouraged by Asia's lack of success in the United States.